jangaleshruti8/ragChatPDF/README.md

 - When the user asks a question:
   - The question is embedded.
   - Top-k most relevant chunks are retrieved using vector similarity.
-  - The question and chunks are passed to **Groq's LLaMA3-8B** model via the OpenAI-compatible API for answer generation.
+  - The question and chunks are passed to **Ollama LLaMA3-8B** model via the OpenAI-compatible API for answer generation.

 ---